-- Does the project generate financial revenues? - Was affordability analysis carried out to ensure that the project is affordable? - Is the project financially sustainable, i.e., are financial revenues sufficient to finance the operations and maintenance expenditures? - If not sustainable, is there a plan to meet cash flow requirements for the periods where cash flow is negative? - Is there a proposal for a blended /PPP procurement modality?
+- Does the project generate financial revenues? - Was affordability analysis carried out to ensure that the project is affordable? - Is the project financially sustainable, i.e., are financial revenues sufficient to finance the operations and maintenance expenditures? - If not sustainable, is there a plan to meet cash flow requirements for the periods where the cash flow is negative? - The assumptions and methods used to derive the estimates in the budget statements as well as the statistical confidence associated with the estimates. - Is the proposal a blended /PPP procurement modality with different funding sources?

-7) RISK STATEMENT AND SENSITIVITY ANALYSIS4
+7. RISK STATEMENT AND SENSITIVITY ANALYSIS4